000

 How to Use Zero-Party Data to Personalize Marketing

-Collecting zero-party data is just the first step.
+Collecting zero-party data is the first step.
 The real power lies in how you use it to enhance the customer experience.
-Here are a few ways to put zero-party data into action:

 1. Personalized Email Campaigns